The-LukeZ/supportmail-translations/README.md

 - Command placeholders: `{command:commandname}`<br>
   Example: `{command:help}` will parse to a clickable `/help`.

-Note that you can also write command placeholders with spaces like `{command:config tickets panel}` .
+Note that you can also write command placeholders with spaces like `{command:config tickets}` which parses to `/config tickets`.

 ### Arrays / Lists